Wikilinks & Tags

 Browsing Tags

 Open the Tags page from the More menu.
-It displays all tags in your workspace as a hierarchical tree.
+It displays all tags in your workspace as an indented hierarchy with a note count for each one.

 - Search — filter tags by typing in the search field at the top.

-- Expand/collapse — tap a parent tag to show or hide its children.
+- View notes — tap a tag to see notes using that tag or any child in its namespace.

 If no tags exist yet, the page shows a "No tags found" message.